Fractal properties of the frontier in Poissonian coloring: Hausdorff dimension lower bounds

-The empty set, or the points of a homogeneous Poisson process, are obvious examples of random closed subsets of $[0,1]^d$ which satisfy Property $(\varnothing)$.
-Both have Hausdorff dimension $0$ but their connected components are singletons.
-The above result says that, as soon as we request a random closed subset to have a non-trivial connected component (and thus, Hausdorff dimension at least $1$), then the fact that it satisfies the property $ (\varnothing)$ implies that it is ``delocalized'' in some sense, and entails that its Hausdorff dimension is, in fact, strictly greater than $1$.
+The empty set, or the points of a homogeneous Poisson process, are obvious examples of random closed subsets of $[0,1]^d$ satisfying Property $(\varnothing)$.
+Both have Hausdorff dimension $0$, but all their connected components are trivial.
+The above result says that, as soon as we request a random closed subset to have a non-trivial connected component (and thus, Hausdorff dimension at least $1$), then the fact that it satisfies Property $ (\varnothing)$ implies that it is ``delocalized'' in some sense, and entails that its Hausdorff dimension is, in fact, strictly greater than $1$.

-\begin{rem} As it will be clear from the proof of Theorem \ref{thmAB'}, and used later on, the following actually holds: there exists a constant $s>1$ such that almost surely, for any closed subset $\mathcal{G}\subset\mathcal{F}$ with a non-trivial connected component, we have $\dim_H\mathcal{G}\geq s$. \end{rem}

-In Subsection \ref{sec:lowerboundF}, we will first apply Theorem \ref{thmAB'} to the frontier $\mathcal{F}_\infty$ in dimension $d=2$, showing that $\dim_H\mathcal{F}_\infty>1$ almost surely.
-The lower bound $\dim_H\mathcal{F}_\infty>d-1$ in higher dimensions will then follow from Theorem \ref{thmAB'} together with a slicing lemma, as detailed at the end of Section \ref{sec:lowerboundF}.
+In Subsection \ref{sec:lowerboundF}, we obtain the lower bound of Theorem \ref{thm:main} by applying Theorem \ref{thmAB'} to the frontier $\mathcal{F}_\infty$.
+This directly gives the result $\dim_H\mathcal{F}_\infty>1$ a.s.~in dimension $d=2$; and the lower bound $\dim_H\mathcal{F}_\infty>d-1$ a.s.~in general dimensions follows from Theorem \ref{thmAB'} together with a slicing lemma (see Proposition \ref{prop:lowerbound} below).
 Let us now present the proof of Theorem \ref{thmAB'}.